wu-json/heroku-pinger/README.md

 - `HEROKU_URL`: a public url of your app that can handle a get-request
 - `CRON_SCHEDULE`: a cron schedule in the standard `cronTime` format (ex. `5 0 * 8 *`).
 If you don't know how to write these, check out [this website.](https://crontab.guru/#5_0_*_8_*)

+To use these environment variables, you can put them in a `.env` in the root folder.

 Once the above are all configured, just run the following command:

 - `npm start`